 We answer your current and future needs to the highest of standards

-Our well tested and technology leading products are based on proven design in combination with the latest material technologies.
-By uniquely combining systems and modules from technological, economic and flight safety aspects depending on type of operating aircraft, we answer your current needs as well as prepare for the needs of tomorrow.
+Our well-tested and technology-leading products are based on a proven design in combination with the latest material technologies.
+By uniquely combining systems and modules from technological, economic, and flight safety aspects, depending on the type of operating aircraft, we answer your current needs as well as prepare for the needs of tomorrow.

-What information is important for us to be able to guide you to the highest value for your investment in runway safety?
+What information is important for us to guide you to the highest value for your investment in runway safety?

 Operating aircraft? – one type or a range of aircraft

 Aircraft weight range? – from empty weight to max take-off weight

 Aircraft equipped with tailhook? – if yes, the arresting method will be by cable

 – if no, the arresting method will be a net barrier